sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 - *Pinning Granularity*: Conservative collectors need to pin the "referents" of ambiguous pointers, but the effect of pinning depends on the collector's pinning granularity.
-In Bartlett-style page pinning granularity (used by the Mostly Copying Collectors (MCC)), where the "referent" and all other objects on the page that it resides in are retained, _2.1%_ of the live heap was impacted.
+In MCCs, where the "referent" and all other objects on the page that it resides in are retained, _2.1%_ of the live heap was impacted.
-   In the 256B line granularity (used by the Immix family of collectors), where only the "referent" is pinned, _0.2%_ of the live heap was impacted.
+   In the 256 bytes line granularity (used by the Immix family of collectors), where only the referent line is pinned, _0.2%_ of the live heap was impacted.
 Therefore, the authors concluded that pinning at the line granularity is significantly less impact-full.